 “Rapid felt like a really good fit for us because they talked about how flexible they could be,” Barras explains.
 “They could move the RMO from one project to the next—it doesn’t have to stay in the same place—so even if you only ran it one week a month on project A, you could run it on project B the next week.”

 When Plastics Technology spoke with Westec the company had two RMOs in operation—“Melvin” on pad printing and “Kim” on gate trimming/autobagger feeding—with a third, “Nancy,” being installed for weighing and assembly/labeling.
 Naming the robots is pretty common, according to Kretchmer, if for no other reason than it clarifies which workers—mechanical or human—are tackling which tasks on plant-floor job boards.
-“Our customers are putting the RMOs on their staffing boards,” Kretchmer says. “so when you walk into one of their facilities, the robots are listed on the board along with all the human operators, including their tasks, output expectations, everything.”
+“Our customers are putting the RMOs on their staffing boards,” Kretchmer says.
+“So when you walk into one of their facilities, the robots are listed on the board along with all the human operators, including their tasks, output expectations, everything.”

 Melvin was Westec’s first foray into RMOs and has been performing full-time hot-stamping duties.
 Melvin picks up parts from the conveyor to hot stamp them before they’re assembled by an operator running the machine next to “him.”
 After success with Melvin, Westec added Kim for gate trimming of a medical part that was going from a single-cavity to a four-cavity tool.
 “We were looking for some kind of automation for that because it was fairly high volume,” Barras says.
 After trimming gates, Kim drops the parts into an auto sealer that bags the individual parts.
 Nancy will be working inline with two human operators, taking a completed and boxed assembly and weighing it to make sure all the components are present.
 If the weight is right, Nancy will label the box and insert it into the final pack-out container.

 The knee-jerk reaction to automation, especially in the broader public, is to frame the situation as a machine replacing a person.
 Anthropomorphizing the robot with a name may even add to that impression.
 Barras counters this, saying the narrative that “robots are taking peoples’ jobs” is simply not true.
 “We never have enough operators,” Barras says.
 “No person has been displaced; we have not terminated anybody because the robot replaced them.
-It has just enabled our people to do more difficult jobs that a robot can’t do on another machine.
+It has just enabled our people to do more difficult jobs that a robot can’t do.
 It has enabled us to get more product out with the same number of people.”

 Flexibility to Grow